Frequently Asked Questions (FAQ)

 What’s the benefit to my association?

-You will need to 1) Accept our Data, Use, and Privacy Policies (5 mins) 2) Complete Your Winery Profile (5 mins) 3) Choose Your Metrics (5 mins) 4) Choose Your Plan (5 mins) 5) Submit Your Data (TBD)
+You will need to 1) Accept our Data, Use, and Privacy Policies (five minutes), 2) Complete Your Winery Profile (five minutes), 3) Choose Your Metrics (five minutes), 4) Choose Your Plan (five minutes), 5) Submit Your Data (30-45 minutes for automated members, longer for non-automated unless you are already doing monthly reporting – see Data Submission below)

 DATA SUBMISSION QUESTIONS